Racial Disparities in Debt Collection: Additional Details and Analysis

 where $h_m(x)$ represents a weak learner of fixed depth, $\gamma_m$ is the step length and $\nu$ is the learning rate or shrinkage factor.

 The estimation procedure begins with fitting a shallow tree (e.g., with depth L = 1).
-Using the prediction residuals from the first tree, you then fit a second tree with the same shallow depth L. Weight the predictions of the second tree by $\nu \in (0,1)$ to prevent the model from overfitting the residuals, and then aggregate the forecasts of these two trees.
+Using the prediction residuals from the first tree, fit a second tree with the same shallow depth L. Weight the predictions of the second tree by $\nu \in (0,1)$ to prevent the model from overfitting the residuals, and then aggregate the forecasts of these two trees.
 At each step k, fit a shallow tree to the residuals from the model with k-1 trees, and add its prediction to the forecast of the ensemble with a shrinkage weight of $\nu$.
 Do this until a total of K trees is reached in the ensemble.
 For our GBT model, we split the data into three chunks: training set (60\%), holdout set (20\%), and testing set (20\%).
 We relied on XGBoost for the implementation of our GBT model (\cite{xgboost}).
+We find that Double Machine Learning is unable to explain away the disparity.
+In particular, the estimates obtained in Table \ref{tab:dml} are similar to the ones obtained in Table \ref{tab:creditworthiness}.